StanlyRod/covid-analyzer-py/README.md

 <h5>3</h5>
 <br/>
-Create a new directory in the virtual environment folder and move all the files to the new directory and make sure that the excel files are in the same directory as the ca.py file
+<p>Create a new directory in the virtual environment folder and move all the files to the new directory and make sure that the excel files are in the same directory as the ca.py file</p>

 <img width="404" alt="pic3" src="https://github.com/StanlyRod/covid-analyzer-py/assets/76764572/6f33ca26-9135-42d1-a206-dc4019a01d3c">
 <br/>